aligent/cdk-constructs/packages/prerender-fargate/README.md

 ### `enableS3Endpoint` (boolean, optional)

-- Whether to enable the S3 endpoint for the VPC.
+- Whether to enable the [VPC endpoint](https://docs.aws.amazon.com/vpc/latest/privatelink/create-interface-endpoint.html) for S3.

 ### `tokenUrlAssociation` (PrerenderTokenUrlAssociationOptions, optional)

 - Configuration for associating tokens with specific domain URLs.
 During the recaching process, these tokens will be used to validate the request.

+### `prerenderFargateScalingOptions` (PrerenderFargateScalingOptions, optional)

+- This allows to alter the scaling behavior.
+The default configuration should be sufficient for most of the cases.

+### `prerenderFargateRecachingOptions` (PrerenderFargateRecachingOptions, optional)

+- This allows to alter the re-caching behavior.
+The default configuration should be sufficient.

 ## Example